Frederick A. Woodworth: Mary Ellen Pleasant

 Woodworth and his brother were abolitionists, his brother having served in the Atlantic to end the slave trade.
-A fugitive slave named Mary Ellen Pleasant had come to San Francisco in 1852 aboard the steamer Oregon.
+A Boston woman named Mary Ellen Pleasant had come to San Francisco in 1852 aboard the steamer Oregon.
 Initially she took employment working as a cook and housekeeper at the house belonging to the Case, Heiser & Company, Woodworth's commission merchant business.
 Pleasant would go on to become one of the original civil rights activists in America and one of the richest women of her time who went on to fund many slave rebellions.
-Mary Ellen Pleasant was more than a slave.
+Mary Ellen Pleasant was no one's "Mammy".

 Welcoming the Chinese

 In 1850 there were about 100 Chinese residents in San Francisco.
 The city took the initiative to recognize their presence and welcome them into society, in which Frederick played a key role.
 Through an interpreter the residents were addressed by city leadership on August 28, 1850 at Portsmouth Square, including Frederick, in which their safety and protection were promised.
 The role of the Chinese-Americans in shaping the history of San Francisco would be significant.